 Bronkhorst High-Tech BV the leaders in Mass Flow Meter / Mass Flow Controller technology for gases and liquids, Pressure Controllers and Evaporation Systems.

-Do you know what aspects you should take into consideration when selecting a flow meter for the current project you are working on?
+Do you need a flow meter for your application?
+Then you need to know what aspects you should take into consideration when selecting a flow meter for your application.
+We will guide you along your way of making the best selection.

 Before you can start conducting experiments or developing skids for your customers, it is essential that your research setup or your system is working properly.
 A key component herein is often a flow meter.
 This can be a gas, liquid or vapour instrument.
 To select the right flow meter, you must follow some steps to make your choice.
 We will guide you along your way of making the best selection.
 Of course, there is a big difference between lab and industrial applications but most of the considerations are required for both application fields.